aws-samples/aws-robomaker-jetbot-ros/README.md

     roslaunch simple_motion simple_motion.launch
     ```

-2. In the next sample application, the Jetbot will use a basic track with a line and follow the line:
+2. In the next sample application, the Jetbot will navigate around a simple track by following a line.

     ```bash
     roslaunch line_following line_following line_following_sim.launch